top of page

 I believe in preservation breeding - focusing on preserving an established breed, striving for excellent type (as set forth by the registries) and health.
 Many of my kittens go to families who have cat allergies.
 Devons give them the opportunity to have a cat which is such a gift.
 I do have a few pet rescue kitties and do try and give back and help whenever I can.

-Due to the safety of my cats and kittens, I do not allow visits.
+To protect the safety of my cats and kittens, I do not allow visits.
 It is too easy for a visitor to unknowingly bring a bacteria, virus or fungus with them which could be devastating to young kittens.
 Also for insurance purposes and my own safety purposes we do not allow visitors as my cattery is also my home.
-We are happy to take videos, video chat with your kitten.
-I have always "picked" kittens for my families based on the kitten's personality and the makeup of the family they are going to.
-I have never had anyone unhappy or disappointed.
+We are happy to take videos and/or video chat with your kitten.
+I have always "picked" kittens for my families based on the kitten's personality and the makeup of the family they are going to - with a 100% satisfaction rate.

 Unfortunately no. Showing is a very costly and time consuming event however getting judge's opinions on your cats and being able to do a side by side comparison of other competing Devons is a very important part to preserving the breed.